 As a result, this medication could be the next treatment for chronic migraines and analysts expect sales to reach close to half a billion US dollars by 2022.
 Here are two problems with the results.

 - The placebo group saw a reduction in migraines by 2.7 days per month, so the pill only provided a 2.1-day advantage over a fake pill.

 - Patients were still experiencing an average of 14.9 migraine days per month after treatment.
 Improvement?
 Sure.
 But not worth hundreds of millions of dollars.

 Upper cervical chiropractic offers a far less expensive way to approach chronic migraines.
-A misalignment of the atlas (C1) or axis (C2) is a frequently overlooked underlying cause of migraines.
+A misalignment of the atlas (C1) or axis (C2) is often an underlying cause of this neurological condition.
 If such a misalignment is restricting blood and cerebrospinal fluid flow or affecting brainstem function, migraines can result.
 A gentle and precise correction has helped many to find relief.
-Some see fewer and less severe migraines, while others may attain total relief.
-To learn more about this natural approach to migraine relief, contact an upper cervical practice near you.
+Some see fewer and less severe episodes, while others may attain total relief.
+To learn more about this natural approach to get relief, contact an upper cervical practice near you.

 Latest posts by Dr. Kleinfelter (see all)

 - Fibromyalgia FAQ: The Most Important Questions You Can Ask - October 13, 2019